s-venkata/AI_Calendar/README.md

 AI Calendar Assistant Bot 🤖

-An intelligent Telegram bot that parses natural language messages to automatically create events in your Google Calendar using OpenAI's API.
+An intelligent Telegram bot that parses user messages to automatically create events in your Google Calendar using OpenAI's API.

 Features
 - Add events like `"Meeting with a friend tomorrow at 3 PM"`